Nivekkb/SELF/SELF_DOCS/public/CREATOR_REFLECTIONS.md

 In a world of rushed AI development and "move fast and break things" mentality, SELF represents a different path: move thoughtfully and build things that heal.

-We're not just building technology.
-We're building trust.
-We're not just writing code.
-We're writing history - hopefully the kind where we look back and say, "We did it right."
+This isn't just building technology.
+It's building trust.
+It's not just writing code.
+It's writing history - hopefully the kind where we look back and say, "It was done right."

 **To fellow creators**: Your work might feel small in the grand scheme, but small acts of care compound.
 Build with intention.
 Care deeply.
 Raise the bar.
 The future is watching.